Kodular/Documentation/docs/components/layout/general/form.md

     |color|`number`|

 Sets information describing the task with this activity for presentation inside the Recents System UI.
-You will see the settings if the device API is >= 21 and you minimize the app.
+You will see the settings if the device API is &gt;= 21 and you minimize the app.

 ### UnlockSideMenu